neuralinterfaces/commoners/docs/guide/getting-started.md

     "scripts": {
         "start": "commoners --target desktop",
         "dev": "commoners",
-        "build": "npm run build:desktop",
-        "build:web": "commoners build",
+        "build": "commoners build",
         "build:desktop": "commoners build --target desktop"
     }
 }
 ```

-Now you can run `npm start` to start your application as an Electron desktop application, `npm run dev` to start your application as a web application, and the tagged `npm run build` commands to create different distributions of your application.
+Now you can run `npm start` to start your application as an Electron desktop application, `npm run dev` to start your application as a web application, and the `npm run build` commands to create different distributions of your application.

 ## Getting Started